 HSA’s Development Division includes development, finance and acquisition professionals, as well as a specialized due diligence executive.
 In the last 30 years, we have developed more than 1,800 acres of real estate projects and in the last 15 years, have undertaken projects valued in excess of $2 billion.

 HSA has recently been responsible for the development of Park 94, a 200 acre mixed-use business park in Mt.
-Pleasant, Wis., 556,000 square foot Ashland Marketplace an industrial facility in Chicago, Ill., the redevelopment of Orland Park Place, a 700,000 square foot retail property in Orland Park, Ill., the three-building, 800,000 square foot Aurora Distribution Center in Aurora, Ill., the two-building 500,000 square foot Baton Rouge West Distribution Center in Port Allen, Louisiana, as well as several medical office buildings in the Chicago suburbs.
+Pleasant, Wis., Park 355, a 637,000-square-foot industrial park along the I-355 extension in Woodridge, Ill., a 556,000 square foot Ashland Marketplace an industrial facility in Chicago, Ill., the redevelopment of Orland Park Place, a 700,000 square foot retail property in Orland Park, Ill., the three-building, 800,000 square foot Aurora Distribution Center in Aurora, Ill., the two-building 500,000 square foot Baton Rouge West Distribution Center in Port Allen, Louisiana, as well as several medical office buildings in the Chicago suburbs.

 HSA's real estate development services include: